Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 to achieve this, search for `implicitJSContext` in [dom/bindings/Bindings.conf](#bindings-conf-details).

-## Implementing WebIDL using Javascript
+## Implementing Web IDL using Javascript

 <div class="warning"><div class="admonition-title">Warning</div>

-Implementing WebIDL using Javascript is deprecated.
+Implementing Web IDL using Javascript is deprecated.
 New interfaces should always be implemented in C++!

 </div>

-It is possible to implement WebIDL interfaces in JavaScript within Gecko -- however, **this is limited to interfaces that are not exposed in Web Workers**.
+It is possible to implement Web IDL interfaces in JavaScript within Gecko -- however, **this is limited to interfaces that are not exposed in Web Workers**.
 When the binding occurs, two objects are created: